cnoe-io/idpbuilder/examples/terraform-integrations/README.md

   --package-dir examples/terraform-integrations
 ```

 As you see above, this add-on to `idpbuilder` has a dependency to the [reference implementation](../ref-implementation/).
+Thos command primarily does the following:

+1. Installs `fluxcd` source respository controller as an `argo` application.
+2. Installs `tofu-controller` for managing the lifecycle of terraform deployments from your Kubernetes cluster for operations such as create, delete and update.
-This stack add-on goes together with the work done under [backstage-terraform-integrations](https://github.com/cnoe-io/backstage-terraform-integrations/).
+3. Finally, this stack add-on goes together with the work done under [backstage-terraform-integrations](https://github.com/cnoe-io/backstage-terraform-integrations/).
 Once the add-on is enabled, the user will need to follow the setup discussed in the [backstage-terraform-integrations](https://github.com/cnoe-io/backstage-terraform-integrations/) repo for the remainder of the configuration, and terraform integrations should work.